Finnoy Travel - Reviews, Stories and Tips

 Visiting Guadalest Reservoir

 We wanted to see the tall mountains around Alicante and the beautiful Guadalest Reservoir.
-First, we drove to the north from Alicante on a regular highway and then continued to the east to the mountains.
+First, we drove north from Alicante on a regular highway and then continued east to the mountains.
 Roads were windy but in good condition.
 As we made our way through the scenic mountain roads, we were greeted by sunny views of the lush valleys and towering peaks surrounding us.
 The air was crisp and fresh, and the beauty of the natural landscape was truly awe-inspiring.
 Thankfully, our visit to Alicante was in the winter, so it was not too hot.

 Guadalest Reservoir sign